 "8.
 Religion and ruling elite tied together.
 Unlike communist regimes, the fascist and protofascist regimes were never proclaimed as godless by their opponents.
 In fact, most of the regimes attached themselves to the predominant religion of the country and chose to portray themselves as militant defenders of that religion.
 The fact that the ruling elite's behavior was incompatible with the precepts of the religion was generally swept under the rug.
 Propaganda kept up the illusion that the ruling elites were defenders of the faith and opponents of the godless.
 A perception was manufactured that opposing the power elite was tantamount to an attack on religion."

 "9.
 Power of corporations protected.
 Although the personal life of ordinary citizens was under strict control, the ability of large corporations to operate in relative freedom was not compromised.
 The ruling elite saw the corporate structure as a way to not only ensure military production (in developed states), but also as an additional means of social control.
-Members of the economic elite were often pampered by the political elite to ensure a continued mutuality of interests, especially in the repression of “have-not” citizens."
+Members of the economic elite were often pampered by the political elite to ensure a continued mutuality of interests, especially in the repression of have-not citizens."

 "10.
 Power of labor suppressed or eliminated.
 Since organized labor was seen as the one power center that could challenge the political hegemony of the ruling elite and its corporate allies, it was inevitably crushed or made powerless.
 The poor formed an underclass, viewed with suspicion or outright contempt.
 Under some regimes, being poor was considered akin to a vice."